InternetHealthReport/internet-yellow-pages/documentation/crawler-best-practices.md

   node/relationship creations, so you do not have to do this manually.
 - Do not change the interface of the default crawler. create_db always uses the default `Crawler(ORG, URL, NAME)` call.
 The `main` function in the crawler file is only for testing or individual runs of the crawler and should not be modified.
+If you want to reuse a crawler for different data sources with the same format, create a wrapper around it (see [here](../iyp/crawlers/ut_dacs/laces_v4.py) for an example).

 ### Performance